 “Excuse me, your grace,” Llarimar said.
 “But you’re not really the curious type.”

 Lightsong continued walking.
-The things he did, he did mostly without thinking.
+The things he was doing, he did mostly without thinking.
 They just felt natural.

 They approached the next group.
 “You were the ones who saw the intruder in the hallway, right?”
 Lightsong said to them.

 The men nodded.
 One shot a glance back at Mercystar’s palace.
-The lawn in front of it was now crowded with a colorful assortment of priests and servants, both Mercystar’s and his own, who mulled about in confusion.
+The lawn in front of it was now crowded with a colorful assortment of priests and servants, both Mercystar’s and Lightsong’s own, who mulled about in confusion.

 “Tell me what happened,” Lightsong said, looking back at the three men.